 Exponential Audio R4

 R4 by Exponential Audio is really great at creating lush reverbs to fill in the background space.
 It does this really well and if you are working on Synthwave or Ambient styles, this may be just what you need.
 While it can do plates and halls, the gate, filters and freeze functions make it more flexible.
-From a creative standpoint, you’d probably also need to get their Excalibur plugin to put it on par with Sandman Pro, but if you are doing Film Scoring, this is much better for sound design.
+If you are doing Film Scoring, this is amazing for sound design.
+If you leave the Wet knob dialed all the way up, it essentially kills the source, and you are just left with the reverb.
+I know other reverbs have this option, but this one just sounds different.
+It’s great for adding that ambience.
+If you have a great sound, but it has too much attack, this technique can take the edge off of it, and give it a much more mellow sound.
+Definitely check out R4 for Trap and Chillwave styles.

 This stock Logic Pro X plugin sounds really good, with 14 rooms to choose from.
 If you already own Logic Pro X, then you need to look no further.